Things to do and Dining Out

 - St Davids Kitchen - this restaurant serves great tasting homemade food served in a friendly and relaxed environment, sourced from some of the best local farmers, Producers and fishermen.

-- The Meadow Cafe is a trendy café in the high Street with outdoor seating offering simple, wholesome food and great coffee.
+- The Mill Cafe is a friendly café offering simple, wholesome food and great coffee and cake

 SOLVA – a picturesque harbour village enjoying a stunning scenic tidal foreshore, fabulous walks through 2 melt-water valleys (created during the last ice age) and working woollen mill all within 15 minutes by car from Yr Hafan: